tabreturn/tabreturn.github.io/_posts/2019-01-15-processing.py_in_ten_lessons--05-_art_of_the_state.md

   <img src="{{ site.url }}/img/pitl05/game-sales-chart-complete.png" class="fullwidth" />
 </figure>

-It is probably best to begin with a loop that prints each entry.
+Begin with a loop that prints each entry.
 Then, get the labels displaying (before the bars).
-Once you have labels, add plain white bars of the correct width, before getting the rainbow sequence effect.
+Once you have labels, add plain white bars of the correct width, then finish off with the rainbow sequence effect.

 ## Lesson 06

 That's it for lesson 05!
-While it's to difficult to pickup lists and dictionaries, combining them with loops is a little tricker to grasp, but well worth the effort considering how powerful it is.
+Lists and dictionaries are relatively straight-forward.
+Combining collections of values with loops is a trickier concept to grasp, but your perseverance has paid off!
 The next lesson is not really a 'lesson', per se -- more like some bonus content.
 You will look at reading values off pixels and creating your very own Photoshop-esque filters.
 It will be far shorter in length, with a higher proportion of code to copy-paste and adapt.
-For now, though, take a break -- you deserve it!

-**Begin lesson 06:** Art of the State *(coming soon)*
+**Begin lesson 06:** Extra Bytes *(coming soon)*

 [Complete list of Processing lessons]({{ site.baseurl }}/#processing)